orbitdb/field-manual/01_Tutorial/01_Basics.md

 ### Creating the isomorphic bookends

-Since OrbitDB works in the browser and node.js, you're going to want to make the library as _isomorphic_ as possoble.
+Since OrbitDB works in the browser and node.js, you're going to want to make the library as _isomorphic_ as possible.
 This means we want the same code to run in the browser as runs in JS.
 Luckily, you will have the luxury of using the same language, JavaScript, for both node.js and browser environments.

 Create a new file called `newpieceplease.js` and put this code in there: